-1 second behaviour in the pair.
-Obviously, there are intervening behaviours and events through 2 the lifetime; however, the purpose of the present study is to highlight BSA as a method for 3 understanding homicide, and connecting established risk factors and behaviours.
-This 4 provides a simplified model of types of abuse linked to type of murders.
-Put simply, a BSA 5 will determine how likely it is, compared to chance, that a sequitur occurs following an 6 antecedent.
+Behaviour Sequence Analysis involves the study of transitions between behaviour pairs (Marono et al., 2017).
+Sequences can be on large (lifetime) or small (millisecond) scales.
+In lag-one BSA, which the present study uses, the antecedent behaviour (e.g. type of abuse) is the first event in a pairing and the sequitur (e.g., first murder behaviour) is the second behaviour in the pair.
+Obviously, there are intervening behaviours and events through the lifetime; however, the purpose of the present study is to highlight BSA as a method for understanding homicide, and connecting established risk factors and behaviours.
+This provides a simplified model of types of abuse linked to type of murders.
+Put simply, a BSA will determine how likely it is, compared to chance, that a sequitur occurs following an antecedent.
 The analysis indicates which pairings of behaviours occur above the expected level of chance.
-For instance, if an individual suffers 'abuse type A' how likely is 'Behaviour 7 8 B' or 'Behaviour C' to follow.
-Sequence Analysis is not limited to only two behaviours, it is 9 possible to analyse the pattern between potentially unlimited numbers of behaviours (from 10 the start to end of a sequence).
-This technique has been applied to a variety of behaviours 11 and social interactions, and is commonly applied to forensic contexts, such as rape cases 12 (Fossi et al., 2005; Lawrence et al., 2010), violent episodes between people (Beale, Cox, Clarke, Lawrence, & Leather, 1998; Taylor et al., 2017) and marital conflict (Gottman et al., 13 1979).
-14
+For instance, if an individual suffers 'abuse type A' how likely is 'Behaviour B' or 'Behaviour C' to follow.
+Sequence Analysis is not limited to only two behaviours, it is possible to analyse the pattern between potentially unlimited numbers of behaviours (from the start to end of a sequence).
+This technique has been applied to a variety of behaviours and social interactions, and is commonly applied to forensic contexts, such as rape cases (Fossi et al., 2005; Lawrence et al., 2010), violent episodes between people (Beale, Cox, Clarke, Lawrence, & Leather, 1998; Taylor et al., 2017) and marital conflict (Gottman et al., 1979).

-16 Present study
+Present study

 The present study uses a BSA approach to investigate the effects of different types of early childhood abuse (physical, psychological, and sexual abuse) on later serial killings.
 The pattern of actions explored begins with this early abuse, leading on to the typology of the serial killer.
 This is included in the analysis to indicate links between abuse and typology, rather than direct sequential effects1.
 The effect of experiencing multiple types of abuse at the same time was also investigated.
 Typologies were classified into four groups dependent on the serial killer's motivation; lust, anger, power, and financial gain.
-The next behaviour explored was the crime scene behaviour, such as; how the victim was killed and what was done with the body.
-Thus, the sequence from early childhood abuse, typology of the killer, and crime scene behaviours was analysed.
-While formal hypotheses are not made, owing to the novel nature of the research, several expected links can be outlined.
-First, it is likely that childhood sexual abuse will lead predominantly to sexual typologies.
-Considering previous
+The next behaviour